The nature of ASASSN-24fw's occultation: modelling the event as dimming by optically thick rings around a sub-stellar companion: Data

 \subsection{LCOGT}

 We monitored ASASSN-24fw with time-series photometry from February 22\textsuperscript{nd} to April 5\textsuperscript{th} 2025 (PID:DDT2025A-003, PI: Sarang Shah) using the Las Cumbres Observatory's network of 1-m telescopes with the SINISTRO imaging instrument \citep{brown2013}.
-The stellar brightness was recorded in four filter bands: {\it SDSS g', r', i', and PANSTARRS z\textsubscript{s}}.
-Integration times were 12s in {\it g'}, 18s in {\it r'}, 26s in {\it i'}, and 94s in {\it z\textsubscript{s}}.
+The stellar brightness was recorded in four filter bands: SDSS $g^{\prime}$, $r^{\prime}$, $i^{\prime}$, and PANSTARRS z\textsubscript{s}.
+Integration times were 12s in $g^{\prime}$, 18s in $r^{\prime}$, 26s in $i^{\prime}$, and 94s in z\textsubscript{s}.
 This provided a SNR$\geq$100 in each filter for an occulted magnitude of $\simeq$ 16.5.
 The photometric measurements were taken from the pipeline-produced BANZAI catalog \citep{mccully2018}.
-If the catalog (or target) was missing from the observatory provided data, the stellar magnitude was determined using aperture photometry performed using the Python-based {\sc Photutils} package \citep{bradley2024} using a 5" radius aperture and a background annulus between 10" and 15".
+If the catalog (or target) was missing from the observatory provided data, the stellar magnitude was determined using aperture photometry performed using the Python-based {\sc Photutils} package \citep{bradley2024} using a 5$\arcsec$ radius aperture and a background annulus between 10$\arcsec$ and 15$\arcsec$.

-In the LCOGT images, we find a faint companion star which is also present in \textit{Gaia} DR3 with $G$ > 19 mag and at a separation of 3".
-In Figure (\ref{fig:lcogtASASSN-24fw}), we show a cropped 3"x3" LCOGT g-band image where the colorbar represents the pixel count.
+In the LCOGT images, we find a faint companion star which is also present in \textit{Gaia} DR3 with $G$ > 19 mag and at a separation of 3$\arcsec$.
+In Figure (\ref{fig:lcogtASASSN-24fw}), we show a cropped 3$\arcsec\times$3$\arcsec$ LCOGT $g^{\prime}$-band image where the colorbar represents the pixel count.
 ASASSN-24fw and its faint companion are located in the center of the red-circle (and image).
 If bound to ASASSN-24fw, at a distance of $\simeq$ 1kpc, this companion is located at a distance of 3000 au.
-To check how likely it is to have a chance alignment for a faint companion at a separation 3", we stacked our images to increase the SNR of the companion.
-We then performed the psf photometry of the companion by masking ASASN24fw.
-The (g'-r'), (r'-i'), and (i'-z') colors that we get are 1.0, 0.66, and -0.83 respectively.
+To check how likely it is to have a chance alignment for a faint companion at a separation 3$\arcsec$, we stacked our images to increase the SNR of the companion.
+We then performed the psf photometry of the companion by masking ASASSN-24fw.
+The ($g^{\prime}$-$r^{\prime}$), ($r^{\prime}$-$i^{\prime}$), and ($i^{\prime}$-$z^{\prime}$) colors that we get are 1.0, 0.66, and -0.83 respectively.
 The former two colors indicate a K-type main-sequence star.
-The negative (i-z) color is due to bad sky in the z-band images.
+The negative ($i$-$z$) color is due to bad sky in the $z$-band images.
 Further, we find there are 439 sources fainter than or equal to the brightness of ASASSN-24fw.
-We define the chance alignment probability (P(X)) of a star within 3" radius of ASASN-24fw as:
+We define the chance alignment probability $P$($x$) of a star within 3$\arcsec$ radius of ASASSN-24fw as: